By: Chris ⎜ Last updated

-This isn't a novelty experience marketed at tourists.
-Norwegians do this before work on a Tuesday.
-The sauna boom in Oslo over the past decade has turned the harbour into something between a wellness district and a neighbourhood swimming hole.
-Three major operators now sit within a few minutes' walk of each other along the Bjørvika waterfront, all close to the Opera House and MUNCH, and walkable from Oslo Central Station.
+This certainly isn't a novelty experience marketed at tourists, Norwegians do this any day of the week.
+The sauna boom in Oslo over the past decade has turned the harbour into something of a wellness district and swimming hole.
+Three major operators have sauna facilities within a few minutes' walk of each other along the Bjørvika waterfront, all close to the Opera House, MUNCH, and 5-10 minutes from Oslo Central Station.

 At a glance